Department Level Requirements - Biological Sciences

 All courses in the major (including ancillary sciences) must be completed with a grade of C- or higher with a cumulative GPA of 2.0 or higher.
 (Satisfactory/Unsatisfactory grading is not acceptable for courses in the major.)
 At least 12 hours of biology coursework must be taken in residence at MU.

-Foreign Language Alternative for students pursuing a BS degree in biological sciences
+Second Language Alternative (SLA) for students pursuing a BS degree in biological sciences

 |Major Core Requirements Biology|